-In the present study, Unger's group tested mice to see if they could return glucose tolerance to normal and eliminate the need for insulin treatment.
-The group genetically altered mice so they did not produce glucagon receptors and then monitored their responses to an oral glucose test that measures glucose metabolism following a meal.
+In the present study the group genetically altered mice so they did not produce glucagon receptors, in an attempt to return their glucose tolerance to normal.
+They then monitored the response in these mice to an oral glucose test that measures glucose metabolism following a meal.

-Interestingly, they discovered that both mice with normal insulin production and mice with impaired insulin production (achieved by destroying insulin-producing $\beta$ cells) responded normally to the glucose tolerance test.
+Interestingly they discovered that both mice with normal insulin production and mice with impaired insulin production (achieved by destroying insulin producing β-cells) responded normally to the glucose tolerance test.